BoDonkey/tribal-drum-game/Resources & Crafting/recipe-patterns.md

 - New recipes discovered through:
   - Exploration of crafting locations
   - Building relationships with companions
-  - Completing quests for haldi spirits
+  - Completing quests for veridian spirits
   - Experimenting with material combinations

 ### Crafting Difficulty